flashwing-04/showtime-website-project-archive/content/ws22/master/m3-bempsy-buddy/bem.md

 - employer
 - medical officer
 - (if participating in accompanying support for workplace) rehabilitation organization, like pension insurer or accident insurer
-- (in case of severely disabled employees) integration office, Schwerbehindertenvertretung (SBV),  stands for representative for severely disabled persons )
+- (in case of severely disabled employees) integration office, Schwerbehindertenvertretung (SBV - stands for representative for severely disabled persons )
 - other possible parties involved: managers, occupational safety experts, youth representatives, external BEM case managers, …

 {{</section>}}

 {{<section title="🤝 The Partners">}}
-The Team worked closely with the product owner **Prof. Dr. Juliane Siegeris** and the UX-designer **Brit Leissler**.
+The team worked closely with the product owner **Prof. Dr. Juliane Siegeris** and the UX-designer **Brit Leissler**.
 In weekly meetings tasks, uncertainties and progresses could be discussed with the partners. **Thank you both for your work and precious time in the last months**.
 {{</section>}}

 {{<section title="🛟 BEMpsy Project">}}